Group Tours

-The Children’s Farm truly is a real working farm where chickens lay eggs, sheep grow wool, goats give milk, and horses eat hay harvested right from our fields.
-As such, every season provides a different experience.
-There is never a bad time to visit the farm!
-The springtime provides an awe-inspiring opportunity to see new life on the farm–the pens are busy with moms & babies greeting visitors.
-Throughout the summer, our farmers are hard at work harvesting hay for the winter and groups may have the opportunity to watch hay harvesting, baling and storing.
-As fall approaches, our pumpkin patch is ripe for picking and children love to roam the fields to find their perfect pumpkin!
-November trips demonstrate to visitors how our animals prepare for the cold weather as well as how we can utilize some of our byproducts from the fall to feed our own animals!
-December trips are focused around live nativity reenactments.
-Students get dressed up as shepherds, wise men, angels, and Mary and Joseph.
-Together they portray the first nativity.
+The Children’s Farm is truly a working farm, where chickens lay eggs, sheep grow wool, goats provide milk, and horses enjoy hay harvested from our fields.
+Each season brings its own unique experience, making any time a great time to visit.
+Spring offers the exciting opportunity to see new life on the farm, with mothers and babies greeting visitors.
+In Summer, our farmers are busy harvesting hay for the winter, and groups may get the chance to watch the hay harvesting, baling, and storing process.
+As Fall arrives, the pumpkin patch is ready for picking, and kids love exploring the fields to find their perfect pumpkin.
+November trips give visitors a chance to see how animals prepare for colder weather.
+In December, the farm hosts live nativity reenactments, where students dress as shepherds, wise men, angels, and Mary and Joseph to portray the first nativity scene.

-As the greater Chicago Metropolitan Area expands in all directions, The Children’s Farm offers a unique opportunity for young people to experience a part of our Illinois heritage and history.
+With the greater Chicago area expanding, The Children’s Farm offers a rare opportunity for young people to connect with Illinois’ agricultural heritage and history.

 Frequently Asked Questions Regarding School Tours